alfonsoVsebolino/new-save.learn/README.md

 # newSave: OpenLearning Academic PDF Exporter

-A Chrome Manifest V3 extension that extracts, normalizes, and concatenates fragmented OpenLearning course modules into a unified, publication-ready academic PDF.
+A Chrome Manifest V3 extension that extracts, normalizes, and concatenates fragmented OpenLearning course modules into a unified, study-ready academic PDF.

 ---